polimi-door-group/BABD2024/README.md

 # BABD2024

-Repository for the 2024 edition of the BABD course.
+Repository for the 2024 edition of the BABD course in Machine Learning.